madees/dbaudio-DS100-Chataigne-Module/README.md

 - matrixInputMute(object, boolean) : set a specific sound object mute state

-- FGOutputMute(object, boolean) : set a specific sound object mute state to a specific Function Group
+- FGOutputMute(object, FG, boolean) : set a specific sound object mute state to a specific Function Group

-- FGOutputGain(Object, gain) : set the gain of this specific Sound Object to this specific Function Group cross point
+- FGOutputGain(object, FG, gain) : set the gain of this specific Sound Object to this specific Function Group cross point